Frequently Asked Questions

 What is area code 854?

-Area code 854 is an overlay area code serving the same geographic area as area code 843 in eastern South Carolina.
-It was introduced in 2015 to accommodate the growing demand for phone numbers.
+Area code 854 overlays area code 843 in eastern South Carolina.
+It was introduced in 2015 to accommodate growing demand for phone numbers.

 Why was area code 854 introduced?

-The increasing population and business growth in the region led to a shortage of available phone numbers within the existing 843 area code.
-The 854 overlay was implemented to provide additional numbering resources.
+Population and business growth created a shortage of available phone numbers within the existing 843 area code.
+The 854 overlay provides additional numbering resources.

 How do I dial a number with area code 854?